Chart Color Schemes

 Population

-Population growth drivers in South Brighton are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in South Brighton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census South Brighton's population is estimated at around 2,987 as of Nov 2025.
-This reflects an increase of 224 people (8.1%) since the 2021 Census, which reported a population of 2,763 people.
-The change is inferred from the resident population of 2,852 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,246 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-South Brighton's 8.1% growth since the 2021 census exceeded the SA4 region's 7.3%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+As of February 2026, the estimated population of South Brighton is around 2,989, reflecting an increase of 226 people since the 2021 Census which reported a population of 2,763.
+This growth represents an 8.2% change from the previous census figure.
+The resident population estimate of 2,852 by AreaSearch, following examination of ABS's latest ERP data release in June 2024, and validation of four new addresses since the Census date, indicates a population density ratio of 3,248 persons per square kilometer, placing South Brighton in the upper quartile relative to other locations assessed by AreaSearch.
+The suburb's growth rate of 8.2% since the 2021 census exceeded the SA4 region's growth rate of 7.4%, positioning it as a growth leader within its region.
+Overseas migration was the primary driver of population gains for South Brighton during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population